 The sensitivity conditions for a WLAN receiver are defined by IEEE in [15].

-The UE shall be able to identify at least [6] WLAN Access Points if the WLAN beacons are received at the sensitivity power level.
+The UE shall be able to identify at least 6 WLAN Access Points if the WLAN beacons are received at the sensitivity power level.
 In order to test the most stringent signal levels for the beacons the Sensitivity test case is performed in AWGN channel.
 This test case verifies the UE capability to identify and report WLAN AP at the lowest expected signal levels but it does not evaluate measurement accuracy.